hannako/CV/README.md

 ## Education
 In addition to my recent graduation from Makers Academy, I have an MSc in Science Media Production (Imperial College), a BSc in genetics (UCL) and a shiny new GCSE in Astronomy.

+You can read my full cv on [LinkedIn](https://uk.linkedin.com/in/jessicajonespd)

 ## Other stuff
 I am a trustee of an educational charity, Lara's Foundation.
 I am a newish mum.
 I am newish blogger.
 I love science, cooking and Sandi Metz's POODR.

+You can read my blog on [Medium](https://medium.com/jess-jones-blogs-makers)